reinterpretcat/vrp/docs/src/internals/algorithms/rosomaxa.md

 * `t_matrix` and `l_matrix` shows how often nodes are updated
 * `objective_0`, `objective_1`, `objective_2`: objective values such as amount of unassigned jobs, tours, and cost

+The new experimental visualization tool is part of the repo: `experiments/heuristic-research`.
+Online version is available here: https://reinterpretcat.github.io/heuristics/www/vector.html

 ### Dynamic hyper-heuristic